gtmadureira/build-secure-gpg-key/README.md

 gpg> save
 ```

-Export certificate for our other device.
+Export certificate for our other device:

     $ gpg --armor --export > revoked_keys.asc

-And on other devices which use your key.
+And on other devices which use your key:

     $ gpg --import revoked_keys.asc
     $ gpg --edit-key elliot_alderson@protonmail.com